-Wild Rider Kindred 35pts
+Wild Rider Kindred 45pts

 The character must be mounted.
 They lose their longbow and gain a spear.
-The character also has the Forest Spirit, Fast Cavalry, and Talismanic Tattoos rules
+The character also has the Forest Spirit, Fast Cavalry, and Talismanic Tattoos rules, and cannot join non-Wild Rider units.

 Lore of Athel Loren: